r-lib/cpp11/README.md

 Then decorate C++ functions you want to expose to R with `[[cpp11::register]]`.
 *Note that this is a [C++11 attribute](https://en.cppreference.com/w/cpp/language/attributes), not a comment like is used in Rcpp.*

-cpp11 has no hard dependencies and does not use a shared library, so it is straightforward and reliable to use in packages.
+cpp11 is a header only library with no hard dependencies and does not use a shared library, so it is straightforward and reliable to use in packages without fear of compile-time and run-time mismatches.

 Alternatively, you can [vendor](https://cpp11.r-lib.org/articles/motivations.html#vendoring) the current installed version of cpp11 headers into your package with `cpp11::vendor_cpp11()`.
 This ensures the headers will remain unchanged until you explicitly update them.